All Products

 Diagnostic process

-2. Run the following command to check whether the service has error events.
+2. Check whether the service has error events.

 kubectl -n {your-namespace} describe svc {your-svc-name}